Andorra, one of the European microstates, is a landlocked nation situated between Spain and France.

-As a consequence, visitors from outside the EU eligible for visa-free access to Europe need to be prepared for the launch of the ETIAS visa waiver.
+As a consequence, visitors from outside the EU eligible for visa-free access to the Schengen zone need to be prepared for the launch of the ETIAS visa waiver.

-The European Travel Information and Authorization System is being implemented in 2022 to boost security and safety across the Schengen Zone.
-Once it becomes mandatory, travelers will be required to register for ETIAS before departing for Andorra.
+The European Travel Information and Authorisation System is expected to launch toward the end of 2022 to boost security and safety across the Schengen zone.
+Once it becomes mandatory, travellers will be required to register for ETIAS before departing for Andorra.

 Andorra in the EU and the Schengen Area